Digital Equipment Corporation: Acquisition by Compaq (1998)

 On January 26, 1998, what remained of the company was sold to Compaq in what was the largest merger up to that time in the computer industry.
 At the time of Compaq's acquisition announcement, DEC had a total of 53,500 employees, down from a peak of 130,000 in the 1980s, but it still employed about 65% more people than Compaq to produce about half the volume of sales revenues.
 After the merger closed, Compaq moved aggressively to reduce DEC's high selling, general, and administrative (SG&A) costs (equal to 24% of total 1997 revenues) and bring them more in line with Compaq's SG&A expense ratio of 12% of revenues.

 Compaq used the acquisition to move into enterprise services and compete with IBM, and by 2001 services made up over 20% of Compaq's revenues, largely due to the DEC employees inherited from the merger.
 DEC's own PC manufacturing was discontinued after the merger closed.
 As Compaq did not wish to compete with one of its key partner suppliers, the remainder of Digital Semiconductor (the Alpha microprocessor group) was sold to Intel, which placed those employees back in their Hudson (Massachusetts) office, which they had vacated when the site was sold to Intel in 1997.

 Compaq struggled as a result of the merger with DEC, and was acquired by Hewlett-Packard in 2002.
 Compaq, and later HP, continued to sell many of the former DEC products but re-branded with their own logos.
 For example, HP now sells what were formerly DEC's StorageWorks disk/tape products, as a result of the Compaq acquisition.

 The Digital logo was used up until 2004, even after the company ceased to exist, as the logo of Digital GlobalSoft, an IT services company in India (which was a 51% subsidiary of Compaq).
 Digital GlobalSoft was later renamed "HP GlobalSoft" (also known as the "HP Global Delivery India Center" or HP GDIC), and no longer uses the Digital logo.

+Compaq transferred the DEC company archives to the Computer History Museum in 2004.